Jane Price Hill, PE, MBA

 For more than 35 years, Jane Hill has been involved in developing computer

 models for a wide range of applications: predicting vehicular traffic patterns

 and volumes, forecasting economic impacts of transportation facilities,

-the expected impacts of demand side options for electric utilities, and
+evaluating the expected impacts of demand side options for electric utilities,

 In recent years, her work has been concentrated in energy applications,